Immunization 101: The vaccines your child needs to stay healthy

 Vaccines prevent more than 2.5 million deaths each year and protect not only those receiving the vaccine, but also everyone around them, particularly those with weakened immune systems, according to the Centers for Disease Control and Prevention.

-With so much information out there about immunizations, we asked Dr. Jann Caison-Sorey, M.D. to weigh in and provide answers to some of the most common questions about vaccinations.
+With so much information out there about immunizations, we asked a medical expert answer some of the most common questions about vaccinations.

 What do immunizations do?

 Vaccines work by preparing a person’s body to fight illness.
 Immunizations contain either a dead or weakened ingredient that causes a particular disease.
 The body fights the weakened disease by making antibodies that recognize specific parts of that ingredient, so that if someone is ever exposed to the actual disease the antibodies are already in place and the body knows how to fight it.

 Will the immunization give someone the very disease it’s supposed to prevent?